 - Japanese: Whispers Under Ground became "The Wizard of the Subterranean Labyrinth".

 - Market-Based Title: Book one was retitled as "Midnight Riot" for the US release, ostensibly because American readers need something more dynamic to catch their interest.

 - The ever changing release date of the third and fourth novels, the former which slipped from June to October and the latter which slipped from a June release to November.

-- The Hanging Tree's release date has slipped from June 2015, to November 2015, and then all the way to June 2016.
+- The Hanging Tree's release date slipped all the way from June 2015 to September 2017, but then (thankfully) was rescheduled for release in November 2016.